 This section outlines just some of the issues that are of vital importance when it comes to tax for merchant seaman.
 We deal with all these issues and more on an ongoing basis on your behalf so you don’t need to worry about them:

-CAN YOU BE SURE THAT THE 100% FOREIGN EARNINGS DEDUCTION YOU CLAIMED UNDER SELF ASSESSMENT WAS “CORRECT”?
+CAN YOU BE SURE THAT THE 100% SEAFARERS EARNINGS DEDUCTION YOU CLAIMED UNDER SELF ASSESSMENT WAS “CORRECT”?

 Now that the Revenue have proceeded to investigate claims made on Self Assessment Returns it has come to light that many are incorrect.